 This command returns a genesis block - <channel-ID.block> - which we will use to join the channel.
-It contains the configuration information specified in channel.tx If you have not made any modifications to the default channel name, then the command will return you a proto titled mychannel.block.
+It contains the configuration information specified in channel.tx.

 Note: You will remain in the CLI container for the remainder of these manual commands.
 You must also remember to preface all commands with the corresponding environment variables when targeting a peer other than peer0.org1.example.com.